PhillyElections/plg_pvpdf/README.md

 # plg_pvpdf

-Takes a pdf basename and returns either a spanish or english embedded pdf.
+Takes a pdf path from site root and returns an embedded pdf object with fallback to iframe which fallsback to link.